SimonCardona0312/Builthaton_Proyects/README.md

-Of course!
-Here is the professional README.md in English, optimized for your GitHub repository and including the specific instructions for Streamlit Cloud deployment.

 🪄 Transcription & Slide Creator
 This project is an AI-powered web application that transforms audio files or real-time recordings into fully structured PowerPoint presentations and PDF documents.